kaltura-vpaas/kaltura-meeting-nodejs/README.md

    * And finally renders the room as an iframe (see launchroom.jade)

 # Key steps in Kaltura Meetings integration
 1. Create a resource / virtual room (or reuse an existing one).
-This step needs to be done outside of the app using the [scheduleResource.add API](https://developer.kaltura.com/console/service/scheduleResource/action/add).
+This step needs to be done outside of the app using the <a href="https://developer.kaltura.com/console/service/scheduleResource/action/add" target="_blank">scheduleResource.add API</a>.
 The created resourceIds should be populated in `config.json`.
 Key parameters in API:
-   * objectType: KalturaLocationScheduleResource
+   * `objectType`: KalturaLocationScheduleResource
-   * tag: vcprovider:newrow
+   * `tags`: vcprovider:newrow
 1. Generate a Kaltura Session (KS) which will authenticate a user into a room (done on backend)
    * The `privileges` parameter should look similar to this: `userContextualRole:0,role:viewerRole,resourceId:1092641`
       * `userContextualRole`: 0/1 is a host.
 3 is a guest.